GitLab Plugin

 , for older versions you can use the legacy environmentCI_JOB_JWT

-The image is akeyless/ci_ base which is a public docker image based on ruby:2.4 that contains Akeyless CLI as well as other essential components.
+that contains the Akeyless CLI as well as other essential components.